Sunroom vs 3-Season Room: What’s the Difference in BC?

 Does a sunroom add value to my home in BC?

 Yes.
-A quality 4-season sunroom typically returns 60–80% of its cost at resale.
-3-season rooms add less value but still improve buyer appeal—outdoor living is a top priority for Okanagan buyers.
+A quality 4-season sunroom adds genuine heated living space that appeals to buyers, and even a 3-season room improves buyer appeal—outdoor living is a top priority for Okanagan buyers.
 The key is quality: a well-built room from a reputable contractor adds value; a DIY enclosure that leaks or looks cheap can actually hurt resale.

 How long does a 3-season room last?